-- (i) one warrant group comprising 43,227,700 warrants; - (ii) one warrant group comprising 21,613,850 warrants; and - (iii) one warrant group comprising 21,613,850 warrants,
+- (a) one warrant group comprising 43,227,700 warrants; - (b) one warrant group comprising 21,613,850 warrants; and - (c) one warrant group comprising 21,613,850 warrants, (together the "2009 Warrants").

-(together the "Warrants").

-At the time of issue, the Warrants represented 1.0% of the issued share capital of the Company.
-Assuming all of the Warrants were exercised by the warrant holder, the Company could expect to receive aggregate proceeds of \$\$4,322,770.
-The exercise price represented a 100% premium to the prevailing market price of the ordinary share in the capital of the Company prior to the signing of the

-Subscription Agreement, based on the volume weighted average price of S\$0.025 for trades done for the ordinary shares for the full market day on which the Subscription Agreement was signed.
+At the time of issue, the 2009 Warrants represented 1.0% of the issued share capital of the Company.
+Assuming all of the 2009 Warrants were exercised by the warrant holder, the Company could expect to receive aggregate proceeds of \$\$4,322,770.
+The exercise price represented a 100% premium to the prevailing market price of the ordinary shares in the capital of the Company prior to the signing of the Subscription Agreement, based on the volume weighted average price of \$\$0.025 for trades done for the ordinary shares for the full market day on which the Subscription Agreement was signed.

-On 15 September 2011 the Company announced certain adjustments to the Warrants following the recent Rights Issue and pursuant to the terms and conditions of the Warrants.
-The exercise price of each Warrant was adjusted to \$\$0.0325 and the number of Warrants in each of the Warrant groups referred to above was adjusted, in each case doubling the number of Warrants.
+On 15 September 2011, the Company announced certain adjustments to the 2009 Warrants following the recent rights issue and pursuant to the terms and conditions of the 2009 Warrants.
+The exercise price of each 2009 Warrant was adjusted to \$\$0.0325 and the number of 2009 Warrants in each of the warrant groups referred to above was adjusted, in each case doubling the number of 2009 Warrants.

-Following these adjustments, the Warrants continued to represent 1.0% of the issued share capital of the Company.
-Assuming all of the 2009 Warrants were exercised by the Warrant holder, the Company could expect to receive aggregate proceeds of \$\$5,619,601.
+Following these adjustments, the 2009 Warrants continued to represent 1.0% of the issued share capital of the Company.
+Assuming all of the 2009 Warrants were exercised by the warrant holder, the Company could expect to receive aggregate proceeds of \$\$5,619,601.